John Collins NBA Playoffs Player Props: Hawks vs. Celtics

-The Atlanta Hawks, John Collins included, take on the Boston Celtics at 7:00 PM ET on Friday in the 2023 NBA Playoffs.
+The Atlanta Hawks, John Collins included, square off versus the Boston Celtics at 7:00 PM ET on Sunday in the 2023 NBA Playoffs.

-If you'd like to place a wager on Collins' props, we look at his available ones, providing some stats and trends, below.
+Let's look at Collins' prop bets, and some stats and trends to help you find good wagers.

 John Collins Prop Bets vs. the Celtics